ANTH 3036 - Contemporary Anthropology: Perspectives & Practice

 - Assessment must maintain academic standards.

-SubmissionThe submission of all assignments will be via MyUni (and Turnitin).
+SubmissionThe submission of all assignments will be via Turnitin, an online software program.

 Grades for your performance in this course will be awarded in accordance with the following scheme: